sipwise/ngcp-csc-ui/doc/architectural-overview.md

 ## High-level summary

-- SPA built with Vue 2 + Quasar (see `package.json`).
+- SPA built with Vue + Quasar (see `package.json`).
-- Migration to Vue 3 was started but was left unfinished.
+- Migration to Vue 3 has been started.
+So far we have upgraded Quasar to v2 (which uses Vue 3) and updated most dependencies.
+Some legacy code still uses Vue 2 syntax and APIs, which will be refactored in future iterations.
+- Uses Vue Router 4 for client-side routing (`src/router/`).
 - Uses Vuex 4 for centralized state management (`src/store/index.js` + many modules under `src/store/`).
 - Communicates with a REST backend via an axios wrapper in `src/api/common.js`.
 - Integrates real-time VoIP (SIP) using JsSIP over WebSocket (see `src/api/ngcp-call.js` and `src/boot/ngcp-call.js`).